guangyi1012/projects/autofill/README.md

 purpose: To autofill the webform with a python program.

 Design: looked for ways to manipulate on the webpage,  found selenium package(this is a package used for testing web apps by mimicking human interaction with it).
-The basic idea is that the package use webdriver(not totally understand, seems like a port that browsers have for developers) as a handle for us to do things on the page, like input, click (that was the only two I used).
+The basic idea is that the package use webdriver(not totally understand, seems like a port that browsers have for developers) as a handle for us to do things on the page, like input, click (that was the only two I used). the code is just an example.

 here is how it works: